-Sioux Falls asks for material to be “Empty of Liquid And Food Waste” before recycling – but how clean do food, drink and cleaning containers really need to be?
+How clean do food, drink and cleaning containers really need to be?

-So why do we want “clean” materials?
+Why do we want “clean” materials?

 Remember, recycling is just one of the 3 R’s!
 To reduce the cleanup work on your end, try cutting down on packaging in the first place.
 Opt for items in bulk where possible and compare the type and amount of packaging from brand to brand before buying.
 Thank you for your dedication to helping Sioux Falls recycle as much as possible!
 If you have questions on specific items, check out our where do I take this page or download our simple recycling guide.